New Pupils Starting

 If you are unable to meet your child on time after school due to unforeseen circumstances, please telephone the office to advise us of this.
 Please tell your child that if at any time you are not where he/she expects to meet you after school, then he/she should come back into school and find a member of the office staff or a teacher who will then try to contact you.

 The school office is staffed between the hours of 8.00 am to 4.30 pm.

 If you require assistance with transport to and from school, the application process has now changed.
 Parents are now required to apply for transport through the online Transport Portal and should not be completing paper forms.
 A link to the online portal can be found below:

 Our breakfast club is the perfect answer for parents starting work early and in need of childcare.
 We provide a warm welcoming environment and operate from the hours of 7:30am - 8:45am.
 Children have a choice of cereals and toast to fuel them up for the school day ahead.
-The cost is £3.00 per session, which can be paid for in advance or on the day.
+The cost is £4.00 per session, which can be paid for in advance or on the day.
+There is now the option of an earlier drop-off at 7:15am for £4.50 per session, which again can be paid for in advance or on the day.

 School Clubs (Extra-curricular)

 A wide range of clubs and activities are on offer.
 We hope these will give children the opportunity to develop skills which they may carry through into adult life.
 The clubs are voluntary and take place at lunchtime or outside school hours when parental permission must be obtained.
 Parents of children invited to take part in clubs or activities are informed about arrangements.